xing1357/SimpleOS/README.md

 # SimpleOS
- Operating System Coded in Assembly and C. Has a Virtual Filesystem, Simple Shell, GDT and IDT, and more.
-Planning to add networking functionalities and a GUI.
+A simple DOS like OS made in Assembly and C.

+## Build
+Run `sh run.sh`.

 ## Run
 To run the OS, you can download VM software.